mlcommons/GaNDLF/README.md

 - Put as many defaults as possible for different training/testing options in case the user passes bad argument in config file
 - Put CLI parameter parsing as a separate class for modularity and readability and this can be used by both the single interface for both training and testing
 - Put downsampling as a parameter instead of hard-coding to 4
-- Add option to train on multiple networks and then fuse results from all
+- Add option to train on multiple networks and then fuse results from all; basically some kind of ensemble